 Contrary to popular belief that lifestyle ailments like obesity and metabolic syndromes like diabetes, blood pressure, heart problems are hereditary and genetic in nature, there has not been any documented proof that excess insulin is produced because of genes.

-Then how does childhood obesity or other lifestyle and metabolic syndromes like diabetes run in families?
-It is the inheritance of the environment that is transferred from one generation to another and not those of genes.
-The environment comprises of food and lifestyle.
 The environment that determines the obesity status starts with ovum i.e., even before conception.
 Since women are born with a lifetime supply of ova given by their mother, obesity status of a child can be determined by food and lifestyle status of even the grandmother.

 If a mother gets less than adequate nutrition, especially in the third trimester of the pregnancy, the fetus is in a starvation mode.
 This makes the fetus produce excess insulin to store the food as fat to ward off the perceived famine.
 Although the excess insulin is produced due to the environment, it is commonly referred to as the ‘thrifty gene’.
 It works very well as long as the food supply continues to be inadequate outside the womb as well.
 But unfortunately, the environment in the present day world is the opposite of what the ‘thrifty gene’ is designed for, i.e. abundance of quick digesting food within easy reach.